Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 - The [custom PCB](/PCB_Arduino_Uno), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).

 If you use [the project with the SD card](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer), LED will flash when SD card is accessed as it is connected to CLK.
-It must be used with a **GBC compatible link cable**.
-GBA only purple cables are not pinout compatible with the proposed socket.
-The "Analog in" rows of pins can be let without pin header, it is never used here.
+The "Analog in" rows of pins can be let without pin header if you want to spare some, it is never used here.

 ## Game Boy Printer Emulator PCB for the Arduino Nano
 Arduino Nano compatible PCB to connect cleanly different projects around the Game Boy Printer using serial cable: